Narita Shinkansen: Future

 While revivals of the Narita Shinkansen have been proposed periodically, the cancellation of the basic plan, lack of political will and the construction of the Keisei Narita Airport Line as a replacement all combine to make this unlikely.
 The Keisei Narita Airport Line was built as standard gauge (like the Shinkansen), theoretically leaving a door open for eventual conversion.
 However, the Keisei line's design speed is only 160 km/h and it—at least initially—terminates at Keisei Ueno Station, not the more central Shinkansen hub of Tokyo Station.
 Also, the Sky Access is electrified at 1500 V DC, whereas the Shinkansen standard is 25 kV AC.

 Technical details

-With a design speed of at least 200 km/h, the Narita Shinkansen was designed to cover the 65-kilometer distance in 35 minutes, including a stop at Chiba New Town.
+With a design speed of at least 200 km/h, the Narita Shinkansen was designed to cover the 65 km distance in 35 minutes, including a stop at Chiba New Town.

 The Narita Express takes 53 minutes for the same trip (non-stop but along different tracks, making a detour via Chiba), while the more direct Keisei Narita Airport Line connects Narita to Nippori in 36 minutes.